cpm-cmake/CPM.cmake/README.md

   <img src="./logo/CPM.png" height="100" />
 </p>

-# CPM
+# Setup-free CMake dependency management

 CPM is a CMake script that adds dependency management capabilities to CMake.
-It's built as an extension of CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control and simpler usage.
+It's built as a wrapper around CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control and a simple API.

-## No packaging required
+## Manage everything

-Almost anything can be added as a version-controlled dependency though CPM.
+Anything can be added as a version-controlled dependency though CPM, no packaging required.
 Projects using CMake are configured automatically and can be used immediately.
 For everything else, a target must be created manually (see below).

 ## Usage

-After `CPM.cmake` has been added to your project, the function `CPMAddPackage` can be used to fetch and configure all dependencies.
+After `CPM.cmake` has been added to your project, the function `CPMAddPackage` can be used to fetch and configure a dependency.
-Afterwards all targets defined in the dependencies can be used.
+Afterwards, any targets defined in the dependency can be used directly.
-`CPMAddPackage` takes the following named arguments.
+`CPMAddPackage` takes the following named paramters.

 ```cmake
 CPMAddPackage(